Apple CarPlay now supports Tidal streaming

 Android Auto is Apple CarPlay’s direct competition.
 The system is available across 67 brands and supported in over 400 models, including many of those who have also made allowances for Apple’s CarPlay system.

-If you’re planning on buying a new vehicle, making aftermarket installations or looking to protect your current investment, it’s important to compare car insurers and policies to ensure you’re getting comprehensive cover.
+If you’re planning on buying a new vehicle, making aftermarket installations or looking to protect your current investment, it’s important to compare car insurers and policies to ensure you’re getting comprehensive coverage.